emkacztoja/GeneRAT/README.md

 └── README.md        # Documentation
 ```

+---

 ## 🛑 Legal & Ethical Considerations

-GeneRAT should only be used on devices you own or have explicit permission to control.
-Unauthorized access to computer systems is illegal and punishable by law.
+**GeneRAT should only be used on devices you own or have explicit permission to control.** Unauthorized access is a criminal offense punishable by law.

+---

 ## 👤 Author

 Developed by **emkacztoja**

+---

 ## 📄 License

 This project is released under the **MIT License**.

+---

+🚀 **Happy Coding & Ethical Hacking!**